ajavelosa/starter-repo/README.md

-# starter-repo
+# Starter Repository
-Dummy repository for learning github and git commands
+This is a dummy repository for learning github and git commands.